|

 Stage 4: Parenthood And Their Ultimate Demise

-The death of an octopus is inexplicably linked with reproduction.
+The death of an octopus is inextricably linked with reproduction.

 After mating, both males and females will die in a process known as senescence.
 In an octopus, this time is characterized by: